 If you usually receive a repayment each quarter from HMRC you can apply to prepare your returns on a monthly basis.
 This means that you get the refund back quicker.

 The business will need to register if its sales exceed £85,000 in a 12 month period unless your business only makes exempt supplies.

 Your business can voluntarily register if its sales are under £85,000.
-If you sell mainly to non-VAT registered businesses/individuals then it might not be worth you registering.
+If you sell mainly to non-VAT registered businesses/individuals then it might not be worth you registering although this will depend on other factors such as how much VAT you can claim back on your purchases.
 If you sell mainly to VAT registered businesses, you probably should register.